Volkevich/Volkevich.CV/README.md

 - 🔭 I’m currently working on creating a social network for animals along with the study of Spring and all its aspects.
 - 🌱 I’m currently learning develop with Spring, learn Spring Security, and so on.
-- 🤔 I’m looking for help with creation of telegram bots and payment systems built into bots.
+- 🤔 I can help you in writing Telegram bots.I'll help with the databases.
+Contact me, I love interesting tasks.

 <p align="center" dir="auto">